-13. Commercial Paper
+14. Commercial Paper

-Through Resolution SMV-690-17 of the Superintendency of the Securities Market of Panama, on December 20, 2017, the public offering of a commercial paper program in Panama (Valores Comerciales Negociables - VCN) was made, with a nominal value of US\$50,000,000.
-The commercial negotiable securities (VCN) were issued in nominative and rotating titles, registered and without coupons, in denominations of US\$1,000 and their multiples.
+Through Resolution SMV-690-17 of the Superintendency of the Securities Market of Panama, on December 20, 2017, the public offering of a commercial paper program in Panama (Valores Comerciales Negociables - VCN, in Spanish) was made, with a nominal value of US\$50,000,000.
+The VCN were issued in nominative and rotating titles, registered and without coupons, in denominations of US\$1,000 and their multiples.
 The VCN will pay interest quarterly and may not be redeemed early by the issuer.